HL7/fhir-eyecare-ig/input/pagecontent/profiles.md

 ### Opthalmic Observations

-* [Base ophthalmic Observation profile](StructureDefinition-observation-base.html) - common content for many ophthalmic observations
+* [Base ophthalmic Observation profile](StructureDefinition-observation-base.html) - Base profile specifically constrained for describing ophthalmic Observations
 * [Ocular anatomical location](StructureDefinition-body-structure-eye.html) -The description of an ophthalmic anatomical site that is located within the following structures: the eyeball or the periocular or orbital regions (as opposed to non-ocular anatomical locations).
 This profile is used by combining the unique valueset (hyperlink) for relevant ophthalmic specific BodyStructure.locationQualifier (Body Site modifier) in combination with the base Observation BodyStructure.location (Body Site; descendants from SNOMED 371398005 ""Eye Region Structure), each with a preferred binding in order to refine the accuracy of the location decription of occular structures.
 This unique qualifying element is important because these locations are routinely described either diffently and/or more granularly than other body parts.
 Of note - non occular (or surrounding) anatomical location references of Observations (eg - arm) do not need to use this modified specialty profile.